aod/zhithead/README.md

     - 7: Any following card must be of lesser value
     - 8: Can be played on anything **and** is transparent
     - 10: Burns the pile including itself
+- The game starts with the first turn being the next clockwise player of who dealt the cards.
+Further turns are taken in clockwise order
+- Player does one of the following on their turn:
-- Player can play multiple cards of the same rank
+  - Plays 1 up to multiple cards of the same rank
-- After every turn Player must take from deck until **hand** size is **3**
-- Player can pick up the pile at any moment
+  - Picks up the pile
+- Player then ensures their **hand** size is atleast 3 by picking card(s) from the deck if necessary and is possible (deck contains cards)
-- When a _hand_ is empty you move to the next one:
+- When the player's _*hand*_ is empty you move to the next one:
   **hand** -> **face-up** -> **face-down**
 - **face-down** cards are played _blindly_ and player must take the pile onto their **hand** if its _value_ is less
 - First one to play their last card wins
+- Whoever wins is the next dealer

 # Background and motivation